How the Virtuous Triangle of Arts, Higher Education and Business can make for Prosperous Places

 Claire McColgan, Director of Culture, Liverpool City Council shared her insights into what arts, HE and business partnership has done for civic prosperity ten years on from European Capital of Culture, and how others can learn from the experience.

 Chaired by Sarah Fisher, Director, Open Eye Gallery, Liverpool.
 Glenn, Martin, Dominic and Claire discussed questions from the floor.
 Read just a few of the conversations here.

 In early 2017 three audits were commissioned by the Forum to better understand the HE/culture partnership landscape in the North.
 The audits explored the range of partnership working in each of the Forum’s three priority themes: –

 Dr Delia Jarrett-Macauley

-How can cultural organisations and universities strengthen sector skills through diversity and longer-term partnership programmes with legacy.
+How cultural organisations and universities strengthen sector skills through partnership programmes.

 How relationships between small arts organisations and universities are perceived, developed and valued.

 Understanding, accessing and adding to relevant research